etiennemustow/funky-finance-test/README.md

 ### Notes

-Although not specified in the test, I'd have loved to edit some of the methods to disallow the same variable being entered twice
+Although not specified in the test and the program works, I'd have loved to edit some of the methods to disallow the same variable being entered twice (as it's a potential bug).
-(as it's a potential bug)
+I'd have also liked to refactor some of my code as some of the methods seem repetitive.
 I'd also have tried to make the program look a little nicer, UI-wise